 We all know the feeling of buyer’s remorse.
-You see something you just have to have, and before you know it, you’re shelling out way more money than you ever intended to.
-Whether it’s a new pair of shoes or a fancy gadget, overspending can quickly become a habit – one that can be tough to break.
+You see something you just have to have; before you know it, you’re shelling out way more money than you ever intended.
+Whether it’s a new pair of shoes or a fancy gadget, overspending can quickly become a habit that can be tough to break.

 Here are a few of the best strategies to avoid overspending

 1. Make a budget – and stick to it.

 One of the best ways to avoid overspending is to set a budget and stick to it.
 Decide how much money you can realistically afford to spend each month, then track your spending to ensure you stay within that limit.

 Pro-tip: start by categorizing your spending in an app, right from your phone.
 This increases your mental accounting and keeps your purchases at your fingertips.

 2. Identify your triggers.

 Overspending often happens impulsively.
 We see something we want and buy it without giving it much thought.
 But if you can take a step back and identify what triggers your impulse spending, you can be better prepared to avoid it in the future.
 Maybe you tend to overspend when you’re bored or feeling down.
 Or maybe there’s a particular purchase that always seems to trip you up (for me, it’s an unplanned trip to a drive-thru after a stressful day).
 Whatever your triggers may be, recognizing them is the first step to avoiding them.

 If you’re struggling with impulse spending, one of the best things you can do is give yourself a cooling-off period before making any major purchases.
 Tell yourself you’ll sleep on it for a night or wait a week before buying anything.
 You’ll have time to truthfully think about whether you need or even want the item, and it can help you avoid spending money on things you’ll regret later.

 4. Shop with cash.